-- Meetings are important can be very productive, again need good facilitation but most importantly a focused goal.
+- Meetings are important and can be very productive but they need good facilitation and most importantly a focused goal.
 I have been in too many meetings that have drifted and dived into irrelevant tangents.

 - Everyone wants a culture of developers “just fucking do it”, but that requires trust in devs and less micromanagement of their time.
 This contradicts “process” sometimes and is a hard balance to get right.